ProteinCalc Logo

 Use the Pregnancy & Postpartum Calculator

-Exclusive breastfeedingabout 1.3 g/kg/dayCommon DRI-based target during lactation.
+Exclusive breastfeedingabout 1.3 g/kg/dayCommon DRI-based discussion range during lactation.

 Postpartum recovery + training1.3-1.6 g/kg/dayMay fit active parents returning to exercise.